-- 4.5.8 One single ballot box will be provided for all weapons. - 4.5.9 The voting will be open for all weapons and will begin on the first day of the World Championships, and will end at noon local time on the last day of the World Championships. - 4.5.10 The candidates who have received the greatest number of votes will be elected, without distinction of weapon. - 4.5.11 In case of a tie, the candidate who has the highest placing in the world Open ranking on the date of the opening of the Open World Championships will have the preference. - 4.5.12 The Executive Committee, at its first meeting after these Open World Championships, will nominate up to 6 athletes among the list of athletes submitted by their national federations.
-The athletes are nominated for a four year term.
-If the submitted candidacies allow it, all 6 weapons and four zones Europe, America, Africa and Asia/Oceania must be represented within the commission. - 4.5.13 The federations will be informed of the result of the athletes' votes at the closing ceremony of the Open World Championships and the complete list of names will be provided by the Executive Committee with as little delay as possible.
+- 4.5.8 Voting may be conducted electronically.
+If the vote is not organised by electronic means but by means of paper ballots, one single ballot box will be provided for all weapons. - 4.5.9 The voting will be open for all weapons and will begin on the first day of the Senior World Championships, and will end at noon local time on the last day of the World Championships. - 4.5.10 The seven candidates who have received the greatest number of votes will be elected, without distinction of weapon. - 4.5.11 In case of a tie, the candidate who has the highest placing in the world Open ranking on the date of the opening of the Senior World Championships will have the preference. - 4.5.12 The Executive Committee, at its first meeting after these Senior World Championships, will nominate up to five athletes among the list of athletes submitted by their national federations.
+If the submitted candidacies allow it, all 6 weapons and four zones Europe, America, Africa and Asia/Oceania must be represented within the commission. - 4.5.13 The federations will be informed of the result of the athletes' votes at the closing ceremony of the Senior World Championships.
+The complete list of elected and appointed athletes will be sent to the federations with as little delay as possible. - 4.5.14 The Athletes' Commission thus formed shall remain in office until the Senior World Championships held after the next Olympic Games.